-We bring to the project a set of contemporary ideas and theories about the digital economy (digital health economy) and digital work.
-These include ideas of innovative and new business models, digital platforms, technology as mobility, new organizational capabilities and emerging service ecosystems.
+We bring to the project a set of contemporary ideas and theories about the digital economy and digital work in general and apply them to the digital health economy.
+These include ideas of digital innovation, new business models, digital platforms, technology as mobility, new organizational capabilities and emerging service ecosystems.